 - 1. Postage stamps and other articles of philatelic interest. - 2.
 Letters or other writings written by or to the exporter or the spouse of the exporter. - 3.
-Goods not released into free circulation in the UK (guidance is at Appendix H). - 4.
-Birth, marriage or death certificates or other documents relating to the personal affairs of the exporter or the spouse of the exporter. - 5.
-Any object exported by, and being the personal property of, the manufacturer or producer thereof (does not apply to companies), or the spouse, widow or widower of that person. - 6.
+Birth, marriage or death certificates or other documents relating to the personal affairs of the exporter or the spouse of the exporter. - 4.
+Any object exported by, and being the personal property of, the manufacturer or producer thereof (does not apply to companies), or the spouse, widow or widower of that person. - 5.
 Any object less than 50 years of age at the time of export.